JSoul13/Analyzer/README.md

-# Analyzer
+The Ghost Link
-Advanced AI  Paranormal Evidence Analyzer and Community Collaboration
+Haunted location and Paranormal Team Community